jevliu/gitskills/README.md

 # gitskills
-Creating a new branch is quick
+Creating a new branch is quick & simple
-This is a new line